Roline-Stapny/HumanSmokingActionRecognition/README.md

 findMoments.py - has the code get the moments from the youtube video.

 First preprocess the video dataset using data_preprocess.py.
-The output of this will be sampled video frames.
+The output of this will be sampled frame video.
-Use the sampled video frames to train the LRCN model.
-The code is present in training.py.
+Run the training.py file to train the model using the output of data_preprocess file.
 Change the parameters according to your requirements in this file.
-The model is saved in the specified location.
+The model checkpoints are saved in the specified location.
-Finally use the trained model to generate moments from youtube videos.
-The code is present in findMoments.py file.
+Finally use findMoments.py file to predict the moments from youtube video.
+You have to specify the model checkpoint path and the video path here.
+This file will predict the moments and save them in the json format which could be uploaded on the ilab website.